 We can venture higher up into the mountains to look for both Alpine Accentor and Snow Finch.
-Wallcreeper, too, is reliably found in these high mountains.
-Citril Finch is rather scarce, but following a productive breeding season we have a good chance of finding them.
+Wallcreepers, too, are reliably found in these high mountains.
+Citril Finches are rather scarce, but following a productive breeding season we have a chance of finding them.
 At lower altitudes we can walk through beech woods that hold Black Woodpecker, Firecrest and Crested Tit.
-Middle Spotted Woodpecker is possible too in the cherry orchards.
+Middle Spotted Woodpeckers are possible too, in the cherry orchards.

 PARQUE NATURAL DE SOMIEDO

 On day four we can do some final birdwatching, or perhaps try our luck with another wolf pack, before heading west towards Asturias.
 The Parque Natural de Somiedo is located in the central area of the Cantabrian Mountains and covers over 40,000 hectares.
 As in the Picos, farming methods are very traditional, leading to it being declared a UNESCO biosphere reserve in 2000.
 We will spend three nights in the heart of the reserve in the village of Pola de Somiedo.